 The Pat Tillman Foundation invests in military veterans and their spouses through academic scholarships - building a diverse community of leaders committed to service to others.
 Tillman Scholarships help cover direct study-related expenses, including tuition and fees, books and living stipend.
 Eligible applicants are service members, veterans or military spouses pursuing undergraduate, graduate or post-graduate degrees as a full-time student at a public or private, U.S.-based accredited institution.

-Ashley La Rue, named 2016 Tillman Scholars by the Pat Tillman Foundation for the 2016-2017 academic year.
+Ashley La Rue, named 2016 Tillman Scholar by the Pat Tillman Foundation for the 2016-2017 academic year.

-Jay Vinnedge, named 2016 Tillman Scholars by the Pat Tillman Foundation for the 2016-2017 academic year.
+Kendra Smith, named Tillman Scholar by Pat Tillman Foundation for the First Class, 2009-2010 academic year.

 OU Resources - Tillman Scholar Applicants